cncf/foundation/webinar-guidelines.md

   * Sales or marketing pitches
   * Unlicensed or potentially closed-source technologies
 * Webinars should not be promotional.
-* It is NOT okay to mislead and misrepresent features of CNCF projects.
+* It is NOT okay to mislead or misrepresent features of CNCF projects.

 Members can add a slide at the end of their webinar on where to get more information.
 Examples: